 - Healthy fatty acids: 29% oleic acid (Omega-9) and 42% linoleic acid (Omega-6) deliver nutrients deep into the skin where they’re needed most.

 We all know wrinkles and dry skin add years to your appearance.
 Fortunately, the vitamins and healthy fats within kukui oil penetrate skin, creating a healthy barrier that protects it from sun and environmental damage.
-Kukui oils are also a trusted natural remedy for many health issues.
+Kukui oils are also a trusted remedy for many health issues.

-In fact, studies have proven this nutrient-rich oil to be a natural antibacterial and antifungal.
+In fact, studies have proven this nutrient-rich oil to be antibacterial and antifungal.
 As such, it’s effective in treating minor wounds and preventing infection in burns.
 It also promotes the growth of healthy new skin, helping reduce the appearance of scars.

 These other kukui oil benefits have also been reported: